Gig Worker Guide - How to Get Started

 Just as you would before signing an employment offer anywhere else, do some homework to learn the details of the opportunity.
 Assess your financial readiness to ensure you can manage while growing your income.

 And, if you fall short, know that Cash Store can help during periods of low demand or unexpected emergencies.
-A short-term cash advance loan can be a lifesaver.
+A short-term cash loan can be a lifesaver.
 Complete our prequalification application today to get started.

 The content on this page provides general consumer information or tips.
 It is not financial advice or guidance.
 Each person’s circumstances are unique.
 The Cash Store may update this information periodically.
 This information may also include links or references to third-party resources or content.
 We do not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that also serve your needs.